mcastling/mcastling.github.io/NUItutorials/visuals.md

 Depth index increases automatically for each added visual.

-Last visual registered is always on top.
+The last registered visual is always on top.

 [Back to top](#top)